 Mason Temple Church of God in Christ

-This is the place Dr. Martin Luther King Jr. delivered his prophetic “Mountaintop” speech on the eve of his assassination – April 3, 1968.
+Mason Temple Church of God in Christ is where Dr. Martin Luther King Jr. delivered his prophetic “Mountaintop” speech on the eve of his assassination – April 3, 1968.
 On that night, 3,000 people demanded to hear Dr. King as he came to Memphis to support the 1,300 striking sanitation workers who met regularly at this church.
 Unfair working conditions and poor pay led to the strike and the response of a court injunction that banned further protests.
 King hoped their march would overturn the court order.
 To inspire the people, Dr. King famously said, “...And I’ve seen the promised land.
 I may not get there with you.
 But I want you to know tonight, that we, as a people will get to the promised land.”

 National Civil Rights Museum